 The design and shape of the handle dictate a lot about how a mug performs.
-The handle protects one's hand from touching the scalding side of the mug, and provides a convenient way to pick it up.
-We tested each one's performance in this metric by getting opinions from folks with lots of different sized hands.
-A handle that works for a small-handed person may look like a toy in the hands of giant!
+The handle protects one's hand from touching the scalding side of the mug and provides a convenient way to pick it up.
+We tested each one's performance in this metric by getting opinions from folks with lots of different-sized hands.
+A handle that works for a small-handed person may look like a toy in the hands of a giant.
 We assessed how many fingers each tester could fit through the handle and whether or not it protected the user's hands from the sidewalls of the mug.
-In general, we preferred mugs that had larger handles, since they are more versatile for a wide variety of hand sizes.
+In general, we preferred mugs that had larger handles since they are more versatile for a wide variety of hand sizes.

 Our favorite handles are found on the Epare glass mugs.
 These handles are rectangular in shape and provide plenty of room for three or four fingers.
 The handle on the Tomotime Glass is large, but made from thin glass; its elegant feel was one of our favorites.
 The LIFVER mug has a rounded, more traditional handle which we also liked.
 The smaller cappuccino mugs with equally small handles are on the other end of the spectrum.
 The JoyJolt Savor has a small handle, but it is spaced far enough from the mug that two fingers still fit through it easily.
 The Tomotime Ceramic has a massive wooden handle that is fairly unique and ended up being a bit of an acquired taste among our testers.